sillyzzwall/sillyzzwall/README.md

 about ,,

-- I'm mostly known as Ze / Wall
+- I'm mostly known as Ze / Zach

 - im a Ze fictionkin so i'd be more than happy to be called Ze !!